 Welcome to the first of our blog series on herb gardening!
-Garden medicinal and culinary herbs can be challenging, exciting, and rewarding!
+Garden medicinal plants and culinary herbs can be challenging, exciting, and rewarding!
 It is a wonderful way to be able to provide your own medicine and secure alternative sources for certain plants that may be endangered, have small populations, or are otherwise difficult to find in the wild.
 Some medicinal plants absolutely thrive in gardens with just a little attention!
 Many of our medicinal plants are perennials, which means they return to our gardens year after year.

 Because it is Spring and the Medicinal Plant Sale is around the corner, we wanted to provide you with some information about some common medicinal plants that you can grow in your garden.
 In fact there are hundreds of medicinal plants that you can plant in your garden!
 In future blog posts, we’ll talk about Montana native plants, pollinator plants, and culinary herb gardening.